-Key changes from the 2022 ISP
+Key changes from the Draft 2024 ISP

-The Draft 2024 ISP sets out how AEMO has identified the optimal development path (ODP) for the NEM.
+The 2024 ISP sets out how AEMO has identified the ODP for the NEM.
 The ISP is adjusted as economic, physical and policy environments change.
-AEMO notes the following key differences between the 2022 ISP and this Draft 2024 ISP.
+AEMO notes the following key differences between the Draft 2024 ISP and this final 2024 ISP.